-Fit a logistic regression model using Firth's bias reduction method, equivalent to penalization of the log-likelihood by the Jeffreys prior.
-Confidence intervals for regression coefficients can be computed by penalized profile likelihood.
-Firth's method was proposed as ideal solution to the problem of separation in logistic regression.
+Fits a binary logistic regression model using Firth's bias reduction method, and its modifications FLIC and FLAC, which both ensure that the sum of the predicted probabilities equals the number of events.
 If needed, the bias reduction can be turned off such that ordinary maximum likelihood logistic regression is obtained.

-The package logistf provides a comprehensive tool to facilitate the application of Firth's modified score procedure in logistic regression analysis.
-It was written on a PC with S-PLUS 4.0, later translated to S-PLUS 6.0, and to R.
+The package logistf provides a comprehensive tool to facilitate the application of Firth's correction for logistic regression analysis, including its modifications FLIC and FLAC.